til-lang/til/docs/packages.md

 ## Run!

-To allow Til to find your new module while developing it, you must export a `TIL_PATH` environment variable.
+To allow Til to find your new package while developing it, you must export a `TIL_PATH` environment variable.
 Inside your project directory, run:

 ```bash